ranifarhat/Y1YL-Labs/OOP Project Document/README.md

 - Have `instructions` print every time you start your application.
     - Include a brief explanation of what is the purpose of your application, and what are the controls to use it/ how is it used.
     - The instructions can also include a introduction, something like: "Welcome to [name of the website]"... and then show the instructions.
+- Have at least **1 feature** that makes your project unique!
+    - Since you'll have 3-4 other projects that are similar created by your team members from the 1st semester project.